Toyota Corolla (E100): Europe

 The five-door Sprinter was sold as the Corolla Sprinter in some markets in Europe, and simply the Corolla liftback in others.
 The three and five-door Corolla hatchback was also sold in Europe, where it took the lion's share of Corolla sales.
 It was available mostly in normal (non-sports) specs unlike the three-door-only FX range available in Japan, although some mildly hot models were also marketed.

 In Europe, the hatchback sold better than the saloon and estate.
 The typical trim levels are Base, XLi and GLi.
 A few select, rare models featured the 1.8L 7A-FE engine, including the 1.8 GXi 3-door hatchback in the UK, and the 1.8 XLi 4WD estate in certain markets.
-The sedan has its rear license plate mounted on the trunklid as opposed to the bumper on other region models.
+The sedan has its rear license plate mounted on the bootlid as opposed to the bumper on other region models.
 In Germany and some other markets, the 1331 cc 4E engine was referred to as a 1.4 since it displaced over 1300 cc.

 British sales began a bit later than elsewhere in the world, in August 1992.
 Originally only the 1.3 and 1.6 petrol engines were on offer, the 2.0 Diesel and the faintly sporting 1.8 GXi (sold as the 1.8 GTi in most of mainland Europe) were added in March 1993.
 The GXi has a claimed 120 PS, three horsepower more than the engine as installed in the 1.8 4WD and as much again more than the fuel injected 1.6.
 In August 1995 the lineup was revised; the new models in the UK market were Sportif, GS, CD, Si, and CDX.
 The GS featured a fully colour-coded exterior and with full electrics and a tilt/slide steel sunroof, as well as an upgraded interior with white dials and a rev counter.

 In Germany, Europe's largest national automobile market, the E100 sustained the Corolla's reputation for reliability and economy.
 In 1995, it topped the small family car class in a reliability survey of 4-6 year old cars undertaken by the German Automobile Association (ADAC), with 5.3 recorded breakdowns per 1000 cars for four-year-old cars and 10.1 for six-year-old cars: this compared with 12.0 breakdowns per 1,000 cars for four-year-old Volkswagen Golfs and 21.8 for six-year-old Golfs.
 (The class loser was the Fiat Tipo with 38.3 breakdowns per 1,000 for four-year-old cars and 44.0 for six-year-old Tipos.)